snowch/vast-docker-compose-examples/zeek-service/DOCUMENTATION.md

     -   **Networks**: Connected to the `zeek-network` bridge network.
     -   **Capabilities**: `NET_ADMIN`, `NET_RAW` - Required for packet capture.
     -   **Privileged**: `true` - Enables promiscuous mode for the network interface, necessary for capturing all traffic.
     -   **Ports**: `8082:80` - Proxies host port 8082 to container port 80.
-This allows external access to the web server *through* the Zeek container, ensuring that traffic is monitored.
+This port is not actively used by the current services but is kept for potential future use or compatibility.
     -   **Command**: `/scripts/monitor-live.sh` - Executes the monitoring script on container startup.

 ### 4.2. `traffic-simulator` Service